“Some people just stand out in the sea. Like a rock with a light on top. That’s Christine.”

 Pirate through and through.

-So next time you’re told that you can’t do this or that, or are worried that the risks won’t pay off, execute your doubts like the traitors they are and remember, courage calls to courage everywhere.
+So next time you’re told that you can’t do this or that, or are worried that the risks won’t pay off, execute your doubts like the traitors they are and remember.
 Everyone knows that we need new methods, we just have to brave enough to do it.